Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can get a general idea of your property lines from the subdivision plat, if your property is platted.
 The best way to find your property lines is to have your property surveyed.
 The City of Hutchinson does not survey properties nor does the City maintain surveys of properties.
 Only a licensed land surveyor can tell you exactly where your property lines are located.

-The City of Hutchinson does not have records of private water or sewer line locations.
-A professional plumber may be able to locate your lines from the water or sewer main to your house.
+Locations of water mains and sewer mains can be viewed on the General Utility Map at http://www.hutchgov.com/433/GIS-Maps.
+However, the City of Hutchinson does not have records of private water line or private sewer line locations.
+A professional plumber may be able to locate your private lines from the water main or sewer main to your house.

 The Official Zoning District Map of the City of Hutchinson can be found here: http://www.hutchgov.com/DocumentCenter/Home/View/2109